Updated: 2022/Sep/29

 Kerberos v5 infrastructure (libraries and support

-pam(8) configuration requires that Kerberos be present
+default pam(8) configuration requires that Kerberos be

-Kerberos without also either updating the pam.conf(5)
+without Kerberos without also either updating the

-will fail.
+all logins will fail.

-Default: "yes"
+Default: "yes".

 MKKMOD Can be set to "yes" or "no".
 Indicates whether kernel

-modules are built and installed.
+modules will be built and installed.

 MKKYUA Can be set to "yes" or "no".
 Indicates whether Kyua (the

-installation of the tests themselves.
-The tests rely on
+themselves.
+The tests rely on the ATF libraries and

-the ATF libraries and therefore their build is controlled
+therefore their build is controlled by the MKATF

 Default: "no" until the import of Kyua is done and